What is GENDER?

 The concept of “gender” only being a binary is European.
 Oyewumi (The Invention of Women by Oyeronke Oyewumi, 1997) demonstrated that the “woman question” is inherently Western, one that did not exist in pre-colonial African societies.
 African societies did not have conceptions of what we conceive of as ‘gender’ prior to colonial contact.
 For example, in old Yoruba society, gender was NOT constructed via a binary and social organization was determined by relative age.

-Hegemonic masculinity is the gender practice that guarantees the dominant social position of men, and the subordinate social position of women.
+Hegemonic masculinity is the gender practice that guarantees the dominant social position of men and the subordinate social position of women & other non-men people.
 Conceptually, hegemonic masculinity explains how and why men maintain dominant social roles over women, and other gender identities, which are perceived as “feminine” in a given society.
 As a sociologic concept, the hegemonic nature of “hegemonic masculinity” derives from the theory of cultural hegemony, by Antonio Gramsci, which analyzes the power relations among the social classes of a society; hence, in the term “hegemonic masculinity”, the adjective hegemonic refers to the cultural dynamics by means of which a social group claims, and sustains, a leading and dominant position in a social hierarchy; nonetheless, hegemonic masculinity embodies a form of social organization that has been sociologically challenged and changed.

 Hegemonic masculinity construction relies on a binary of what the female/woman is or is not.
 Hegemonic masculinity in a patriarchal system is a very active status.
 Men have to prove that they are not women while women align with hegemonic femininity via passive forms of waiting on physical maturation & hoping that their bodies receive social approval.
 One of the benchmarks of hegemonic femininity is that women must not be like men & Black women automatically break that rule.
 For a long time the Black community’s problems have been blamed on one dynamic: Black men are too weak, & Black women are too strong.
 (Black Sexual Politics by Dr. Patricia Hill-Collins pp.185-199)